bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-45-saving-systems.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 43</span></h3>
-<p>The ultimate life saves money as a tool for creating positive change rather than just for personal security or comfort, using financial resources to benefit the broader community.</p>
+<p>Joa saves money as a tool for creating positive change rather than just for personal security or comfort, using financial resources to benefit the broader community.</p>
 </div>

 <div class="verse">